Billlionwin/AIquizz/README.md

 # 📚 AI Study Assistant

-An intelligent study companion that transforms your learning materials into interactive summaries and quizzes using AI technology.
+An intelligent study companion that transforms your learning materials into interactive summaries and quizzes using OpenAI.

 ## ✨ Features